livingdocsIO/documentation/content/guides/editor/notifications/index.md

    - `users:read`
    - `users:read.mail`
 7. install the app on the workspace
-8. Add `Bot User OAuth Token` to the livingdocs `notifications.channels.slack.botUserToken` config
+8. Add `Bot User OAuth Token` to the Livingdocs `notifications.channels.slack.botUserToken` config